 Knight built a glass studio outside of his home, enabling him to paint outdoors, even in the dead of winter.
-Whether he was concentrating on the evening with the glow of moonlight upon the Seine River or on a young woman in a brightly colored flower garden at midday, each scene is depicted with great detail and with specific attention to a realistic portrayal of the landscape.
+Whether he was concentrating on the evening with the glow of moonlight upon the Seine River or on a young woman in a brightly colored flower garden at midday, each scene is depicted with great detail and specific attention to a realistic portrayal of the landscape.

 Daniel Ridgway Knight was born on March 15, 1839, in Pennsylvania.
 He studied and exhibited at the Pennsylvania Academy of the Fine Arts, where he was a classmate of Mary Cassatt and Thomas Eakins.
-In 1861, he went to Paris to study at l’Ecole des Beaux-Arts under Cabanel, and to apprentice in the atelier of Charles-Gabriel-Gleyre.
+In 1861, he went to Paris to study at l'Ecole des Beaux-Arts under Cabanel and apprentice in the atelier of Charles-Gabriel-Gleyre.

 In 1872, once settled in France, Knight befriended Renoir, Sisley, and Wordsworth, all of whose influences can be seen in his work.
 He also enjoyed a close relationship with Meissonier.
-In 1875 he painted a painting called Wash Day (35 ½” x 51 ¼”) after a sketch by Meissonier for which he received critical acclaim.
+In 1875 he painted a painting called Wash Day (35 ½" x 51 ¼") after a sketch by Meissonier for which he received critical acclaim.
 Knight was also strongly affected by the works of Jean-Francois Millet.
-In 1874 while painting in Barbizon, Knight went to visit Millet and found his view of peasant life to be too fatalistic.
+In 1874 while painting in Barbizon, Knight visited Millet and found his view of peasant life to be too fatalistic.
 As opposed to Millet, Knight focused on depicting the rural classes during their happier moments.
-Other important influences were Bastien-Lepage, with whom he is most often compared, and Jules Breton for his plein-air style.
+Other important influences were Bastien-Lepage, whom he is most often compared, and Jules Breton for his plein-air style.

-By the late1890’s, Knight established a home in Rolleboise, some forty miles west of Paris.
+By the late 1890s, Knight established a home in Rolleboise, some forty miles west of Paris.
 Here he began to paint the scenes that were to make his work so sought after by contemporary collectors - views of his garden.
 His home had a beautiful garden terrace that overlooked the Seine - a view he often used in his paintings.
 Collectors from across the globe vied for these works, which featured pretty local girls in his garden.
-Works from this period include The Roses currently in the collection of the J.B.
-Speed Museum and The Letter in the Joslyn Art Museum - both of which feature pretty young women surrounded by lush flora.
+Works from this period include The Roses, currently in the collection of the J.B.
+Speed Museum, and The Letter in the Joslyn Art Museum - both of which feature pretty young women surrounded by lush flora.

 Knight received a third class medal at the Salon in 1888 for Hailing the Ferry and a Gold Medal at the Munich Exhibition that same year.
-In 1889 he was awarded a Silver Medal at the Paris Exposition and was knighted in the Legion of Honor, becoming an officer in 1914.
+In 1889, he was awarded a Silver Medal at the Paris Exposition and was knighted in the Legion of Honor (becoming an officer in 1914).
 In 1896 he received the Grand Medal of Honor at the Pennsylvania Academy of the Fine Arts.
 Daniel R. Knight died in Paris on March 9, 1924.

 Selected Works In Museum Collections